-Poland’s Parliament has been suspended yesterday, until right after the election on October 13, its speaker announced, taking everyone by surprise.
+The Parliament has been suspended yesterday, until right after the election scheduled in Poland for October 13, its speaker announced, taking everyone by surprise.

 The current parliamentary session was due to end on Friday.
 But the move to suspend Parliament until right after the October national election ensures the outgoing parliament to reconvene for a short period of time after the election until the new lawmakers officially take their seat.